 Icon Name Function

-1000
+粬 Inchusiva Dannasanta an inalisaisa nanian

 Inclusive Represents an inclusive region.

-t 5

 Exclusive Region Represents an exclusive region.

+- •

-卷 Empty Region Represents an empty region.
+Empty Region Represents an empty region.

 × Nets Represents a net associated with a region.

-₽ Component/Top Level Macro Represents a Design Component or Top level macro that have lower level macros.
+: Component/Top Level Macro Represents a Design Component or Top level macro that have lower level macros.

-10- Comb / Seq Element Represents the lowest level element associated with a fabric resource.
+-D - Comb / Seq Element Represents the lowest level element associated with a fabric resource.

-continued Icon Name Function Function @ [Output port macro Represents a macro associated with an output port.
+continued Icon Name Function @ [ Output port macro Represents a macro associated with an output port.
 I. Input Port Macro Represents a macro associated with an Input port. = Green background Represents a design element that is placed.
 V Blue tick mark Represents a design element that has been assigned to a region.
-Object Missing General The object and and date on the reposition.
+Object Missin) The signal and another or the reporting.
 Lock Icon Represents a design element that is fixed/locked to a location.